historic-trails/website/sites/the-palace-of-governors.md

 ## The New Mexico History Museum

 This museum is just cattycornered to the palace of the governors and was built as a companion to the historical site.
-This museum includes a “permanent and temporary exhibitions that span the early history of indigenous people, Spanish colonization, the Mexican Period, and travel and commerce on the legendary Santa Fe Trail” (author,date).
-This museum adds to the physical space of the historic area brining tourists’ attention to the history of Santa Fe and the Palace of the Governors.
+This museum includes a “permanent and temporary exhibitions that span the early history of indigenous people, Spanish colonization, the Mexican Period, and travel and commerce on the legendary Santa Fe Trail”.
+This museum adds to the physical space of the historic area bringing tourists’ attention to the history of Santa Fe and the Palace of the Governors.

 ## The Palace of the Governors Today